BillHertzing/ATAP.Utilities/SolutionDocumentation/LoadingNewComputer.md

 ## Security and PKI

-If the role specifies that the computer will be a primary or backup Hasicorp Vault server, run the following steps
+If the role specifies that the computer will be a primary or backup Hashicorp Vault server, run the following steps

 - Create a user under which the Hashicorp Vault server will run (Name cannot exceed 25 characters)